maxray/speedywunderground/_posts/2022-06-10-moreish-ildols.markdown

 layout: post
 ---

-‘Float’ is the debut EP from Moreish Idols – out 12th August on 12” / digital.
+‘Float’ the debut EP from Moreish Idols is out now on 12” and digital.

-Pre-order <a href="https://ffm.to/moreish_float " >here</a>.
+Order/listen <a href="https://ffm.to/moreish_float" >here</a>.

 Watch the video for ‘Hangar’ below: